Article written in 2017 by Terry Shigg, former vice president of the NBPC and former president of NBPC Local 1613 (San Diego).

 b.
 A yearly mental health checkup was suggested in the article from The Force Science News and I think it is an excellent idea.

-I know as Law Enforcement Officers you tend to not trust outsiders, especially mental health professionals, but there are some good ‘shrinks” out there.
+I know as Law Enforcement Officers we tend to not trust outsiders, especially mental health professionals, but there are some good professionals out there.
 Find one that fits with you.
 Mental health professionals understand that sometimes it is not personal; it is just that you do not click.
 It is ok to shop around for a therapist.
 Yes, I said the word because it is not a four letter one; although it may be more acceptable to agents if it was one.

 No matter the situation.
 You must remember that your life is a gift.
 How you choose to express that gift is up to you.
 Respect this gift and get help if you need it.
 Most of all, remember things are never as bad as they seem, and you are much stronger than you think!
 Remember: SUICIDE is NEVER the answer!